 Dr. Roberts returned to Vancouver Island after completing a clinical internship and then post-doctoral research at the Hospital for Sick Children in Toronto where she studied the most vulnerable of Canada’s children to assume a position as a faculty member of the University of Victoria.
 For over 20 years, she has been a dedicated researcher, excellent teacher/mentor, and gentle yet persuasive thought leader.
 However, Dr. Roberts is perhaps best known as public advocate and clinically engaged, community scholar.

-In addition to being a highly sought after registered psychologist, tenured Professor, author and speaker, Dr. Roberts is also a wife, and a mom to three children.
+In addition to being a highly sought after registered psychologist, tenured Professor, author and speaker, Dr. Roberts is a loving mother to three children.

 Dr. Roberts' best known writings are for children and though deceptively simple, they are grounded in years of research.
 She writes from the heart and for the young facing life’s greatest challenges.
 Her work strives to ignite hope and foster understanding, compassion, and resilience.